 So, here’s the best way to store celery sticks even when cut:

-- Cut celery stalks into pieces when still fresh.
+- Cut celery stalks into 1-2 inch sizes.

-- Submerge the stalks in water or place them in the crisper drawer of your refrigerator.
+- Place them in the crisper drawer of your refrigerator.

 Celery stalks can remain fresh whole or cut.
 If you want to keep them fresh and crisp, ensure the fridge does not get too cold to freeze all the water in the celery stalks.